Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

 which should appear in the local dynamics on $T_{v^{-}}$ periodically.
-Now the last four iteration is conflicting, since the leaf of $v^{-}$ does not contribute to extra pull on $v^{-}$.
+Now the last four iterations are conflicting since the leaf of $v^{-}$ does not contribute to extra pull on $v^{-}$.
 This shows the assertion. \end{proof}

-\section{Proof of Lemma \ref{recursion_fractalbranch}}
+\section{Proof of Lemma \ref{lem:recursion_fractalbranch}}

-In this section we show Lemma \ref{recursion_fractalbranch}.
-Let $(T,X_{0})$ as before and let $T_{v^{-}}$ as stated in Lemma \ref{recursion_fractalbranch}.
+In this section, we show Lemma \ref{lem:recursion_fractalbranch}.
+Let $(T,X_{0})$ as before and let $T_{v^{-}}$ as stated in Lemma \ref{lem:recursion_fractalbranch}.
 We say a neighbor of $v^{-}$ \textit{external} if it is either a leaf or its own parent $v^{--}$.
 By Proposition \ref{kstar_orbit}, $v^{-}$ has at most three leaves.
 Hence $v^{-}$ can have at most four external pulls during every six iterations.
 Since large blinking gaps of $v^{-}$ generally require lots of external pulls, it would be not likely under our hypothesis.
 In fact, blinking gaps of $v^{-}$ can be at most 11, as stated in the following proposition:

-\begin{customprop}{6.1} Let $(T,X_{0})$ be as before.
+\begin{prop} Let $(T,X_{0})$ be as before.
 Suppose that each connected component of $T_{v^{-}}-v^{-}$ is either a singleton or fractal.
-Further assume that at least one such component which is fractal.
-Then the blinking gaps of $v^{-}$ are bounded above by 11. \end{customprop}
+Further, assume that at least one such component is fractal.
+Then the blinking gaps of $v^{-}$ are bounded above by 11. \end{prop}

-Our strategy for showing the above statement is the following: we collect all possible subsequences arising from the two sequences (F1), (F2) and their eight concatenations (F$i$)(F$j$) for $(i,j)\in \{1,2\}^{2}\cup \{2,3\}^{2}$ with respect to the induced blinking gap of $v^{-}$, and count the number of required external pulls.
-A detailed proof of this statement is give at the end of this section.
+Our strategy for showing the above statement is the following: we collect all possible subsequences arising from the two sequences \eqref{F1}, \eqref{F2} and their eight concatenations (F$i$)(F$j$) for $(i,j)\in \{1,2\}^{2}\cup \{2,3\}^{2}$ with respect to the induced blinking gap of $v^{-}$, and count the number of required external pulls.
+Detailed proof of this statement is given at the end of this section.

-\qquad For further discussions, we give a full list of possible subsequences of (F$i$)(F$j$) generating a fixed blinking gap of $v^{-}$. generating blinking gaps $\le 11$ for $v^{-}$ below: \begin{description} \item{(11)} Blinking gap 11:
+For further discussions, we give a full list of possible subsequences of (F$i$)(F$j$) generating a fixed blinking gap of $v^{-}$. generating blinking gaps $\le 11$ for $v^{-}$ below: \begin{description} \item{(11)} Blinking gap 11:

 \item{(10)} Blinking gap 10:

 \item{(9)} Blinking gap 9:

 \end{description} \begin{description} \item{(8)} Blinking gap 8: